7 Interview Tips That Will Help Your Interview Go Well

 During the job interview, try to relax and stay as calm as possible.
 Remember that your body language says as much about you as your answers to the questions.
 Proper preparation will allow you to exude confidence.

-As you answer questions, maintain eye contact with the interview.
-Be sure to pay attention to the question so that you don’t forget it, and listen to the entire question (using active listening) before you answer, so you know exactly what the interviewer is trying to ask.
+As you answer questions, maintain eye contact with the interviewer.
+Be sure to pay attention to the question so that you don’t forget it, and listen to the entire question (using active listening) before you answer, so you know exactly what the interviewer is asking.
 Avoid cutting off the interviewer at all costs, especially when he or she is asking questions.
 If you need to take a moment to think about your answer, that’s totally fine, and is a better option than starting out with multiple “ums” or “uhs.”

-Check out these tips for avoiding job interview stress to help keep your nerves calm.
-If the thought of a job interview puts you in panic mode, reviewing these interview tips for introverts is a great place to start.
+Check out these tips on avoiding job interview stress to help keep your nerves calm.
+If the thought of a job interview puts you in panic mode, reviewing these interview tips for introverts will be a great place to start.